xiuleiyy/2048-on-Bluemix/README.md

 4. Click into app "app_name" and click "Add a Service" to add mysql service to this application.
 Click "OK" to re-stage app.
 5. Start app from Bluemix UI
 6. Access application with http://app_name.mybluemix.net
+7. Have a try with my deployment: http://2048-bluemix.mybluemix.net/